TheMasketttaMan/PDFReaper/README.md

 Wont ever do anything except that

-You'll need PyMuPDF & Pillow (maybe) to compile
+You'll need PyMuPDF & Pillow (maybe)

 Properly does transparency *for RGB images only*